 If you find a citation to a source that seems to be a recent report from a government, NGO, etc., try searching for the title (in quotation marks) using Google or your favorite search engine; a lot of these are freely available on the Web now.

 Keep a careful record of where and how you have searched (ie., database or website name and search terms used) - it will save you time in the long run!
-One tool for doing this is linked below:
+One tool for doing this is the Library Research Log linked below.

 In order to find books, journals, videos, government documents and other materials held in the University of Maine System you will need to consult URSUS, the online catalog.
 Because journal article citations are not individually included in URSUS, you will need to use an index to find this information (see the Indexes and Databases tab above).